Erich von Manstein

-Germany's fortunes in the war had taken an unfavourable turn in December 1941, and in the following year during the catastrophic Battle of Stalingrad, Manstein commanded a failed relief effort ("Operation Winter Storm") in December.
+In December 1942, during the catastrophic Battle of Stalingrad, Manstein commanded a failed relief effort ("Operation Winter Storm").
 Later known as the "backhand blow", Manstein's counteroffensive in the Third Battle of Kharkov (February–March 1943) regained substantial territory and resulted in the destruction of three Soviet armies and the retreat of three others.
 He was one of the primary commanders at the Battle of Kursk (July–August 1943).
 His ongoing disagreements with Hitler over the conduct of the war led to his dismissal in March 1944.
 He never obtained another command and was taken prisoner by the British in August 1945, three months after Germany's defeat.

 Manstein gave testimony at the main Nuremberg trials of war criminals in August 1946, and prepared a paper that, along with his later memoirs, helped cultivate the myth of the clean Wehrmacht – the myth that the German armed forces were not culpable for the atrocities of the Holocaust.
 In 1949 he was tried in Hamburg for war crimes and was convicted on nine of seventeen counts, including the poor treatment of prisoners of war and failing to protect civilian lives in his sphere of operations.
 His sentence of eighteen years in prison was later reduced to twelve, and he served only four years before being released in 1953.

 As a military advisor to the West German government in the mid-1950s, he helped re-establish the armed forces.
 His memoir, Verlorene Siege (1955), translated into English as Lost Victories, was highly critical of Hitler's leadership, and dealt with only the military aspects of the war, ignoring its political and ethical contexts.
 Manstein died near Munich in 1973.